magomimmo/modern-cljs/doc/tutorial-11.md

 ## Prevent the default

-Take a look at the [domina/events.cljs][13] source code and direct your attention to the private `create-listener-function`.
+Take a look at the [domina/events.cljs][13] source code and direct your attention to `Event` protocol and to the the private [HOF][14] `create-listener-function`.
 This is were you can find a beautiful clojure-ish programming style.
-It uses the anonymous reification idiom which allows you to attach a predefined protocol to any data/structured data you want.
+It uses the anonymous reification idiom to attach predefined protocols (i.e. `Event` and `ILookup`) to any data/structured data you want.
 Take your time to study it.
 I promise you will be rewarded.

-Anyway, we're not here to discuss programming elegance, but to solve the problem of preventing the `action` attached to the login form to be fired when the user has not filled the required fields.
+Anyway, we're not here to discuss programming elegance, but to solve the problem of preventing the `action` login form from being fired when the user has not filled the required fields.

 Thanks to the programming idiom cited above, we now know that the `Event` protocol supports, among others, the `prevent-default` function which is what we need to interupt the process of passing the control from the `submit` button to the form `action` attribute.

-This application of the anonymous reification idiom to the `Event` protocol requires that the fired event (i.e. `:click`) is passed to the `validate-form` listener as follows:
+This application of the anonymous reification idiom requires that the fired event (i.e. `:click`) is passed to the `validate-form` listener as
+follows:

 ```clojure
 (ns modern-cljs.login